USF-CS631-S24/USF-CS631-S24.github.io/assignments/lab06.md

 3. Since there are 4 inputs you will have 2^4 (16) rows in your truth table.
 4. Submit a working circuit that correctly produces the max value of the two inputs.
 You do not need to submit the truth table or Boolean algebra equation.
 5. Your circuit must have input names `a1`, `a0`, `b1`, and `b0`.
+6. Hint: you can build your sum-of-products by only considering the rows with output of 0, then invert the resulting equation.
+This will minimize the number of product terms.
-6. Your file must be called `max2.dig`
+7. Your file must be called `max2.dig`

 ### Circuit 3: 1-bit full adder
 1. In lecture, we built a 1-bit half adder (that is, an adder which does not have a carry-in) and showed the Boolean Algebra equation for a 1-bit full adder.